Last Updated: Jan 5, 2017

 - See also Work Smarter, Not Harder: Time Management for Personal & Professional Productivity from UCI.

-If a course is currently unavailable, you can add it to your watchlist so that you can get a notification when it's available.
+If a course is currently unavailable, you may add it to your watchlist so that you can get a notification when it becomes available.

 Picture Attribution: "3d Business Man Mascot Hand Is Holding A Chalk And Board.
 3d Squ" by Boians Cho Joo Young/FreeDigitalPhotos.Net